How to Bet on The Masters in MT | Montana Sports Betting Guide

 How to Bet on The Masters in Montana

-While Montana sports betting is not legal yet, the best golf betting sites make it easy to bet on the Masters.
+While Montana sports betting laws only allow in-person sportsbooks, the online best golf betting sites make it easy to bet on the Masters.

 In four easy steps, golf fans can claim Montana sports betting bonuses and bet on The Masters for free this weekend.